Understanding how this government agency influences your energy bills, protects your consumer rights, and ensures safe service delivery.

 | Public Utilities Regulatory Authority (PURA) | Connecticut |

-Regulated Vs. Deregulated Energy Markets
+The PUC’s Role in Regulated vs Deregulated Energy Markets

 States that currently offer robust, widespread retail electricity deregulation for residential consumers include: